norkator/open-intelligence/README.md

 Open Intelligence also uses super resolution neural network to process super resolution images for improved license plate detection.

-Target goal is to make this useful information gathering tool to provide data for easy property monitoring without need for expensive camera systems because any existing cameras are suitable.
+Project goal is to be useful information gathering tool to provide data for easy property monitoring without need for expensive camera systems because any existing cameras are suitable.

+I developed this to my own use because were tired to use existing monitoring tools to go through recorded video.
+I wanted to know what has been happening quickly.

+<b>This project has reached the point of my interests so any future major developments are up to
-<b>This project is looking for funding and contributors!</b>
+funding and contributors!</b>

 ![Open-Intelligence-Front-Page](docs/img/frontpage_2.png)